How should I dissolve peptides?

 - Repeat steps 6 to 7 at least two times.

-- After final lyophilization step re-dissolve the peptide in water or your desired buffer at around 2 mg (weight) per 1 mL of solvent.
+- After the final lyophilization step re-dissolve the peptide in water or your desired buffer at around 2 mg (weight) per 1 mL of solvent.

 How are peptides synthesized?